Gary K. Clabaugh

 interests.
 That is why they’re employed in harmless ceremonial situations

-such as marriage, awards, ship christenings, building dedications, funerals,
+such as marriage, award ceremonies, ship christenings, building dedications, funerals,

 and so forth.
 They create the momentary solidarity necessary for common